 Car chasing is a common cause of sheepdog and cattle dog deaths.

-Car chasing is even more serious than sheep worrying, because it's natural to try to avoid a dog which is chasing your car, so the chances of a collision with another vehicle or pedestrian are greatly increased.
+In some cases, car chasing is even more serious than sheep worrying, because it's natural to try to avoid a dog which is chasing your car, so the chances of a collision with another vehicle or pedestrian are greatly increased.

 It's important to do all you can to prevent the dog having access to sources of mischief - cars driving past, chickens, cats and other moving objects soon become 'quarry' for a keen young dog but if they're allowed to chase everything that moves, the chances are that sooner or later such distractions will prove fatal, either to an animal or bird, or even a human.